apache/accumulo-website/_docs-2/configuration/files.md

 ### masters

 Contains a list of hosts where [Master] processes should run.
-While only one host needed, others can be specified to run on standby Masters that can take over if the lead Master fails.
+While only one host is needed, others can be specified to run on standby Masters that can take over if the lead Master fails.

 ### monitor